 Gold coin 10 francs /4 florins (Münze Österreich)

-Even though Austria never took part in this union, they crafted impressive gold coins, called guilders.
-Their intention was to align the weight and clarity of Austrian gold coins with currencies of other countries.
-There were two versions of the gold coins, 4 and 8 guilders.
-They were crafted until 1892 when they were replaced with crowns.
-This is the reason that the newly crafted coins, known as the restrike, have this year printed, along with the Austrian coat of arms and “Imperium Austriacum” engraved on the back of each coin.
-On the face of the coin is Emperor Frances Joseph’s portrait, who ruled the Austrian Hungarian Monarchy from 1848 until 1916.
-A 4 guilder gold coin had worth of 10 francs or 4 florins.
+Austria signed an accession agreement, but it was never implemented.
+However, the minting of these impressive gold coins, the guldens, was initiated.
+Their intention was to align the weight and clarity of Austrian gold coins with the currencies of other countries in the Union.
+There were two versions of the gold coins, the 4 and 8 guldens.
+They were minted until 1892, when they were replaced with corona.
+This is the reason that the newly minted coins, known as re-strikes, have this year printed, along with the Austrian coat of arms and “Imperium Austriacum” engraved on the back of each coin.
+On the face of the coin is the portrait of Emperor Franz Joseph, who was emperor of Austria-Hungary from 1848 to 1916.
+A 4 gulden gold coin was worth 10 francs or 4 florins.